Imagine a world without water. Without clean water how would human beings, animals, plants survive? Indeed every drop counts!

 5. Let adults know in case of leakage in school or at home so it can be repaired.

 6. Use a bucket at the time of bath instead of a shower so less water will be utilised.
 Also, keep your bath time for 5 minutes.

 7. Collect the water that is used to wash vegetables and fruits and use it to water the plants.

-8. Mostly kids fill up extra drinking water in their glasses and it goes in the drain if they can’t finish it.
+8. Mostly kids fill up extra drinking water in their glasses and it goes down the drain if they can’t finish it.
 Rather ask them to pour it into plants.
 Alternatively, they can drink water from their own water bottle at all times.
 So the question of wastage doesn’t arise.

 9. Avoid the use of recreational water toys at home.

-10. Put a barrel of water to collect rain water and use it later to water plants or in toilets.
+10. Put a barrel of water to collect rainwater and use it later to water plants or in toilets.

-As adults we need to ourselves put all the above mentioned ways and means into practice so that children learn from us.
-Also it is important to talk to children about the current scenario and how they can do their bit for the society in regards to water conversation.
+As adults, we need to ourselves put all the above-mentioned ways and means into practice so that children learn from us.
+Also, it is important to talk to children about the current scenario and how they can do their bit for the society in regards to water conversation.
 This will make them use water more cautiously and also develop a sense of responsibility.